Search API Connector Documentation

 Import WooCommerce Data to Google Sheets

 In this guide, we’ll walk through how to pull data from the WooCommerce API directly into Google Sheets, using the API Connector add-on for Sheets.

 - Part 1: Get your WooCommerce API Key

 - Part 3: Create a Custom API Request

-- Part 4: More Example API URLs
+- Part 4: Handle Pagination

-- Part 5: Handle Pagination
+- Part 5: API Documentation

 - While logged into your WordPress account, click WooCommerce > Settings from the sidebar menu.